linebender/xilem/masonry/src/doc/02_implementing_widget.md

 Instead, there are two ways to mutate `Label`:

 - Inside a Widget method.
 Most methods (`on_pointer_event`, `update`, `layout`, etc) take a `&mut self` argument.
-- Through a `WidgetMut` wrapper.
+- Through a [`WidgetMut`] wrapper.
 So, to change your label's text, you will call `WidgetMut::<Label>::set_text()`.
 This helps Masonry make sure that internal metadata is propagated after every widget change.

-As mentioned in the previous chapter, a `WidgetMut<...>` is a smart reference type to the Widget tree.
+As mentioned in the previous chapter, a `WidgetMut` is a smart reference type to the Widget tree.
 Most Widgets will implement methods that let their users "project" a WidgetMut from a parent to its child.
 For example, `WidgetMut<Portal<MyWidget>>` has a `get_child_mut()` method that returns a `WidgetMut<MyWidget>`.

-So far, we've seen one way to get a WidgetMut: the `DriverCtx::get_root()` method in `AppDriver` implementations.
+So far, we've seen one way to get a WidgetMut: the [`DriverCtx::get_root()`] method in `AppDriver` implementations.
 This methods returns a WidgetMut to the root widget, which you can then project into a WidgetMut reference to its descendants.

 <!-- TODO - Change AppDriver trait to take a `&mut RenderRoot` instead, and rewrite above doc. -->